polkafoundry/polkadocs/docs/feature/README.md

 ### DocuGuard

 Blockchain storage is scarce; hence, it is unaffordable to keep large data and files on-chain.
-Instead, they can possibly be stored on a cloud service and link (hash) them back to the blockchain.
+It is possible to store those data on a cloud service and link (hash) them back to the blockchain.
 However, many apps want to avoid that centralized cloud to ensure complete censorship-resistance of their users' files.

 DocuGuard is a professional, reliable, censorship-resistant decentralized storage service built upon the famous IPFS protocol.
-All applications built on Icetea Platform can now easily integrate with DocuGuard and Developers can conveniently pay for DocuGuard services using the well-known Icetea tokens.
+All applications built on Icetea Platform can now easily integrate with DocuGuard and developers can conveniently pay for DocuGuard usage using the well-known Icetea tokens.

 ### Decentralized Gate